junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
+* 14 September, 2020, Our paper "Sum Secret Key Rate Maximization for TDD Multi-User Massive MIMO Wireless Networks" has been accepted by IEEE Transactions on Information Forensics and Security.
+This paper is a collaboration with Dr. Guyue Li @ Southeast University.
 * 7 August, 2020: A preprint on key generation survey paper, "Key Generation for Internet of Things: A Contemporary Survey", has been available in arxiv.
 Please check it [here](https://arxiv.org/abs/2007.15956){:target="_blank"}.
 This paper reviews key generation from wireless channel, audio signals, motions, heartbeats, etc.
 * 29 July, 2020: Our recent key generation survey paper, "A New Frontier for IoT Security Emerging From Three Decades of Key Generation Relying on Wireless Channels", has been accepted by IEEE Access.
 Please check it [here](https://ieeexplore.ieee.org/document/9149584){:target="_blank"}
 * 19 July, 2020: Please check our latest [Heartbeat Key Generation Demonstration Using PPG Sensors](/demo-keygen-heartbeat-ppg/)
 * 23 June, 2020, Our paper "Encrypting Wireless Communications On the Fly Using One-Time Pad and Key Generation" has been accepted by IEEE Internet of Things Journal, [link](https://ieeexplore.ieee.org/document/9123376){:target="_blank"}
-* 19 June, 2020, Our paper "Design of a Robust Radio Frequency Fingerprint Identification Scheme for Multi-Mode LFM Radar" has been accepted by IEEE Internet of Things Journal, [link](https://ieeexplore.ieee.org/document/9121232){:target="_blank"}

 [//]: * PhD Opening: I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
 Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.